cockroachdb/docs/v20.2/cockroach-userfile-delete.md

 The user must have the `CREATE` [privilege](authorization.html#assign-privileges) on the target database.
 CockroachDB will proactively grant the user `GRANT`, `SELECT`, `INSERT`, `DROP`, `DELETE` on the metadata and file tables.

 A user can only delete files from their own user-scoped storage, which is accessed through the [userfile URI](cockroach-userfile-upload.html#file-destination) used during the upload.
 CockroachDB will revoke all access from every other user in the cluster except users in the `admin` role.
+Users in the `admin` role can delete from any user's storage.

 ## Synopsis